Lake Bonavista Restrictive Covenant (RC) Initiative

 3. Attend a Signing Meeting

-• Bring goverment issued ID
+• Bring government issued ID

 • Spouses must attend signing together